SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

   Otherwise it should mirror the request, which may be updated with the logging-level actually in use. i.e. if an SEC-node does not implement the "debug" level, but "error" and "info" and an ECS request "debug" logging, the reply should contain "info" (as this is 'closer' to the original request than "error") or ``false``).
-  Similiarly, if logging of a too specific item is requested, the SEC-node should activate the logging on the least specific item where logging is supported. e.g. if logging for <module>:<param> is requested, but the SEC-node only support logging of the module, this should be reflected in the reply and the logging of the module is to be influenced.
+  Similarly, if logging of a too specific item is requested, the SEC-node should activate the logging on the least specific item where logging is supported. e.g. if logging for <module>:<param> is requested, but the SEC-node only support logging of the module, this should be reflected in the reply and the logging of the module is to be influenced.